Telecommunications in South Africa: Internet

 SA is of the most technologically resourced countries on the African continent.
 Over 74.7% of Internet traffic generated on the African continent originates from South Africa.
 In January 2025, there were 50.8 million internet users in South Africa, constituting 78.9% of the population.

 South Africa has extensive fiber coverage across its major cities.
 There are over 15 fiber networks in South Africa, of various sizes.
-Major fiber network operators (FNOs) include Vumatel (the largest FNO), Openserve, Herotel (owned by Vumatel), MetroFibre, Frogfoot, Octotel, Fibertime, Zoom Fibre, and Evotel.
+The largest fiber network operator (FNO) is Vumatel, which also owns smaller FNO Herotel.
+SA's second-largest FNO by network size is Openserve.
+Other notable FNOs include MetroFibre, Frogfoot, Octotel, Fibertime, Zoom Fibre, and Evotel.
+Most of these companies are headquartered in either the City of Cape Town or City of Johannesburg metro areas.

 Minimum speeds have increased significantly since South Africa's main fiber roll-out, with many providers now starting packages at 50 Mbps.
 Residential fiber continues to expand rapidly.
 As of 2025, deployed fiber technology to residential properties in South Africa amongst the country's largest fiber network operators passes around 5.5 million homes.

 Digital media freedom is respected in South Africa.
 Political content is not censored in any way, and journalists, bloggers, and other forms of content creators are not targeted for their online activities, and are free to post their views online (as long as they are not tantamount to hate speech).
 In 2013, Freedom House rated South Africa's "Internet Freedom Status" as "Free".

-Undersea fibre optic cables land at multiple points in South Africa, including Cape Town, Melkbosstrand, Duynefontein, Yzerfontein, Gqeberha, Mtunzini, Umbogintwini, and East London.
-Multiple other cables are planned.
+Existing Undersea fibre optic cables land at multiple points in South Africa, including Cape Town, Melkbosstrand, Duynefontein, Yzerfontein, Gqeberha, Mtunzini, Umbogintwini, and East London.
+As of mid-2026, multiple additional cables are planned.